sophiebl/Matcha/README.md

 # Matcha
 ## The project

-Matcha is a Dating platform.
+Matcha is a dating platform with the following features:

-💘 matching algorithm based on preferences, distance, common interests and popularity rates 🛎 real-time notifications
+* 💘 matching algorithm based on preferences, distance, common interests and popularity rates
+* 🛎 real-time notifications
-💌 chat
+* 💌 chat
-🚫 possibility to block or report a user
+* 🚫 possibility to block or report a userr

 ## The stack
 ### Back